copyrite/LwotcMinimalText/XComGame.md

 ## Adaptive Aim
-Aim penalty from Overdrive is 0.
+Overdrive no longer applies an Aim penalty.

 ## Aggression
-+5 crit per enemy you see, up to +30.
++5 Crit per enemy you see, up to +30.
 * Enemies in squadsight apply.
 (Do you need specific perks for this to work?)

 ## Aid Protocol